matsumotory/ngx_custom_worker_module/README.md

 # ngx_custom_worker_module

-ngx_custom_worker_module can set the number of processes set with `worker_processes auto` as any factor.
+ngx_custom_worker_module can set the number of processes with any factor of `worker_processes auto`.

 ## Configuration